duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_7_networking_config.md

 ### Ubuntu

+If the previous command does not work, you may need to change the system date.
+To do so, run the following command:

+   $ date -s "2018-09-18 15:00:00"
-1. Connect your laptop to the network
+1. Connect your laptop to a wireless network.
 2. Connect the Duckiebot to your laptop via an ethernet cable.

 3. Make a new ethernet connection:

 4. 1.
-Network Settings… (or run the command nm-connection-editor)
+Network Settings… (or run the command `nm-connection-editor`)
    2. Click "Add"
    3. Type -> Ethernet
    4. Connection Name: "Shared to Duckiebot"